LiamBindle/bashdatacatalog/README.md

 _collection_ - A *data collection* is a directory (folder) that has data files.
 A data collection may have any number of files, any types of files, and have subdirectories.

-_catalog_ - A file that groups data colleciton together, and includes some details about the collections.
+_catalog_ - A file that lists collections and collection settings.
 A catalog file includes (1) the local paths to data collections, (2) the URLs of the data sources, and (3) boolean flags to enable/disable data collections.

 ## 💿 Install